christophersousa/Cognita/README.md

-# Welcome to project of test para a Cognittron!
+# Welcome to the Cognittron test project!

 ## Development